Back to all posts

 For those of us with well water in Metro Detroit, the anode rod plays an even bigger role.
 Well water often contains bacteria and minerals that can react with a standard anode rod to create hydrogen sulfide gas.
 If you’ve ever noticed a “rotten egg” smell coming from your hot water, that’s the culprit.
 The right anode rod not only prevents corrosion but can also stop that unpleasant odor in its tracks.
 A failing water heater is a serious issue, so understanding this small part can save you from needing emergency plumbing services down the road.
 It’s a small component that makes a huge difference in both the longevity of your equipment and the quality of your daily life.

-How Anode Rods Protect Your Water Heater
+How Does an Anode Rod Protect Your Water Heater?

 The science behind an anode rod is pretty straightforward.
 It’s made of a more reactive metal than the steel tank.
 Through a process called electrolysis, corrosive elements in the water are drawn to the anode rod instead of the tank walls.
 This is why it’s often called a “sacrificial” rod; it slowly dissolves over time so your water heater doesn’t have to.